Green rainwater harvesting

 - November 16, 2023

-Ours is long paid-off giving us an almost unlimited supply of the pristine manna that falls from the heavens.
+Ours is long paid-off giving us an almost unlimited supply of the pristine manna that descends from the heavens.
 It is all part of our determination to make our home resilient on the one hand; and do our small bit to preserve the planet on the other.

 In fact it is all part of the Cyan Zone initiative; caring for both ourselves and Mother Earth.